yakboyslim/YakTuner/README.md

-# YakWG
+# YakTUNER
 ----
 ## What's it do?
 Opens logs and bins.
-Suggests tune changes for WG, MAF and IGN.
+Suggests tune changes for WG and MAF.
+IGN coming soon

 ----